kogakure/website-gatsby-stefanimhoff.de/content/sketchnotes/title-lettering/index.md

 <div>

-Title lettering in one of my sketchnote books.
+Title lettering in one of my Sketchnote books.

 </div>